 - Open iTunes and see if your playlists and songs are restored.

-Part 3.
-How to Export Apple Music Library
+Tip 1: How to Export Your Apple Music Library

 In case anything ever happens to your account or subscription, it's best to export your Apple Music library.
 Even though Apple Music stores your music in the cloud, it's always a smart move to create a local backup.